sizifart/MajorClaimerBot/README.md

 # Telegram Channel

 ✅ Channel for information and training on Telegram airdrop bots 🔷 Follow us on Telegram : [SIZIFAIRDROP](https://t.me/sizifairdrop)

+# Donate
+Your donations help us continue our work.
+Thank you for your support! | 💳 [Donate](https://sizvpn.com/donate/)

 # Discussion

 If you have an question or something you can ask in here : [F.Davoodi](https://t.me/sizifart)